leflambeur/realmspace/README.md

 Disclaimers:
 * I started with Rust the same day I started this project, this means I probably have been naive and incorrect in some of my implementation.
 * I have some limited frontend experience but not a lot, so I am learning reactive design, implementation, tailwind etc at the same time.
-* While I am experienced with devops/platform eng, I never normally need to structure projects myself correctly so forgive me if I have made mistakes.
+* While I am experienced with devops/platform eng, I never normally need to structure projects myself so forgive me if I have made mistakes.

 This is all to say I am probably making a big mess and what works for me may not work for you, but it's part of the journey.